jonasacres/weathersnarf/README.md

 tcpdump -X host 10.0.1.115 and port 80 | nc 10.0.1.116 10100
 ```

-To make that run automatically when the router comes up, and retry if the Raspberry Pi stops listening for some reason, I made a script (weathersnarf-router.sh) which wraps that up nicely.
-I put that in /jffs/jonas/weathersnarf-router.sh.
+To make that run automatically when the router comes up, and retry if the Raspberry Pi stops listening for some reason, use `weathersnarf-router.sh`.
+In my setup, I put it in `/jffs/jonas/weathersnarf-router.sh`.
 I had to turn on JFFS2 Support in the Administration section of the DD-WRT web config to get /jffs mounted.
 This lets us store the script in NVRAM so it doesn't get wiped out when the router loses power.

-Then, I put weathersnarf-router.startup in /jffs/etc/config.
-DD-WRT lets you put scripts here to automatically run on startup.
+Put `weathersnarf-router.startup` in `/jffs/etc/config`.
+You'll need to edit the script to change the environment variables at the top to reflect your exact setup. `/jffs/etc/config` contains scripts to be run automatically by DD-WRT on startup.
 I'm mildly concerned that there's nothing restarting the process if it dies, but weathersnarf-router.sh is a pretty simple shell script in an infinite loop, so I'm not that worried about it.

-Once you install it, you can either restart the router, or manually run `/jffs/jonas/weathersnarf-router.sh`.
+Once you install it, you can either restart the router, or manually run `/jffs/etc/config/weathersnarf-router.startup`.

 # Raspberry Pi portion